bow-swift/nef/README.md

 ### 🔨 Compiling a nef Playground

 Xcode lets you check for correctness of your Xcode Playground and run it.
-However, Apple does not give us compiling commands for Xcode Playground as they do for building Xcode projects.
+However, Apple does not provide us commands to compile an Xcode Playground, as they do for building Xcode projects.
 It is particularly useful in Continuous Integration when you want to verify that your playgrounds are not broken when the libraries you depend on are updated. `nef` has an option to compile a `nef Playground`.
 To do this, you can run the following command:

 ```bash
 ➜ nef compile --project <nef playground>